Search

 AVIVA: If money/time were no object, what is your ultimate goal with hairstyling?

-My main ambition had always been to open an elite hair school with campuses around the world that my students would spend a couple months in each to learn how hair is treated in different cultures.
+AT: My main ambition had always been to open an elite hair school with campuses around the world that my students would spend a couple months in each to learn how hair is treated in different cultures.
 Most people don't realize it, but In Japan, the UK, France, and other places, they have totally different methods of hair styling.
 And beyond the methods, I want my students to be citizens of the world.
 A wider view of the worlds cultures can only ever help someone's career and spiritual health.

 AVIVA: Do you have any additional comments?

-I'm just so thankful that I get to wake up every day knowing that when I head off to work, it's to do something that I love and to be surrounded by people that I love and respect.
+AT: I'm just so thankful that I get to wake up every day knowing that when I head off to work, it's to do something that I love and to be surrounded by people that I love and respect.
 Nothing is better than a day on set charged with creative energy.

 You can see more of Alexander's work on his WEBSITE and you can follow him on Facebook